uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 ## 3d: Usability Testing Review

 Due: {{ page.due_project_3d }}.

-The goal of this milestone is to complete usability testing of your prototype with participants.

 Complete your three usability tests and finalize your paper prototype according to what you learn.